sudheeshe/car_exterior_defect_segmentation_inferencing/README.md

 ## Improvements needed

 - Need more images for better performance of the model.
 And we can also do Image Augmentations for better generalized model
-- Some of `False Positives (Ability of model not to give false predictions)` and `False Negatives (Ability of the model to detect all the ground truth)` by the model are
+- Some of `False Positives (Ability of model not to give false predictions)` and `False Negatives (Ability of the model to detect all the ground truth)` by the model are given below
 - `False Positives` are given in `Red` marks and `False Negatives` are given in `Yellow`.

 ![alt text](https://github.com/sudheeshe/car_exterior_defect_segmentation_inferencing/blob/main/readme_imgs/9_.jpg?raw=true)